Back to all postsIntimacy Under Pressure: Sex When Life Is Overwhelming

 For the pursuing partner: This isn't about you

 Their lack of desire is not a reflection of your worth or attractiveness.
+It's genuinely about their nervous system state and what they're carrying.

 This season isn't permanent